 Offshore A—Z is a digital repository of companies operating across major tax havens.
-Each company listed on Offshore A—Z is real, but its online entry consists of collected data and speculative statements generated by us.
-This exploits the gaps in information and inscrutability of offshore companies to guess on their possible nature and intent.
+Each company listed on Offshore A—Z is real, but the facts featured in its online entry consist of both company data, obtained by the Demystification Committee, and speculative images and mission statements, generated by algorithms.
+This exploits the gaps in information and the inscrutability of offshore companies to guess on their possible nature and intent.

-The project gives a form to a large amount of companies data to begin grasping the size of corporate offshore finance, while speculating on the intents of those invested and investing in it.
+Offshore A–Z gives form to a large amount of tax havens’ companies data to begin grasp the size of corporate offshore finance, while speculating on the intents of those invested and investing in it.

-The resulting database has been mined for patterns and commonalities, with a number of algorithms trained to fill in the blanks.
-These associate images with each nondescript company and complete missing fields, such as its registration dates or stated aims, by analysing and extracting keywords from the company’s available information and using them as a trigger to generate words and images.
+The resulting database has been mined by a neural network, or a number of algorithms trained to fill in the gaps.
+These associate images with each nondescript company and complete missing fields, such as registration dates or mission statements, by analysing keywords from the company’s available data and using them as a trigger to generate coherent sentences and find relevant imagery.

-The true and false information is automatically built into a web template before a Twitter bot (@offshoreAZ) announces the release of a new company, adding it to the permanent record of offshore entities.
+The true and false information is autonomously built into a web template, before a Twitter bot (@offshoreAZ) announces the release of a new company.

-Offshore A—Z reappropriates the plain language of Web 2.0 templates used by the registrar of companies of most tax havens.
-Such templates necessarily become the only accessible incarnation of offshore finance.
-Similarly, each company entry on the Offshore A—Z is presented in a default template.
-But only at first: as the viewer keeps staring at the company, its visual character slowly changes giving way to caribbean hues and floating forms.
+The project reappropriates the plain language of Web 2.0 templates used by existing registrars of companies, such templates being the only publicly accessible manifestation of offshore finance.
+Offshore A—Z is built on a default template which, however, slowly morphs away giving way to caribbean hues and floating forms.